Learn how to avoid fake e-mail and web sites and protect both your JMU and personal accounts. View the video and take the IsItReal? game challenge.

-We continue to see increasing numbers of fraudulent e-mail messages trying to convince people to visit fraudulent web sites in order to steal their credit card numbers, bank account numbers, E-Bay, PayPal, banking, and AOL account passwords, and other sensitive data.
-Fraudulent messages pretending to be from local banks, such as SunTrust and BB&T, have also been seen.
+We continue to see increasing numbers of fraudulent e-mail messages trying to convince people to visit fraudulent web sites in order to steal their passwords, bank account numbers, credit card numbers and other sensitive data.
+Fraudulent messages pretending to be from local banks, such as BB&T, SunTrust, and Wells Fargo, have also been seen.

-These scams, being referred to as "phishing" attacks, use e-mail messages made to appear as though they come from banks and other businesses you may trust.
+These scams use e-mail messages to cast a net for victims.
+They are made to appear as though they come from banks and other businesses you may trust.
 The messages contain links leading to malicious web sites that duplicate the business' web sites in almost every detail and that ask for passwords, credit card numbers, and other sensitive information useful to criminals.
-It is very difficult to tell the difference between an official web site and one set up by criminals to mimic an official one and they are getting more sophisticated.
-You can view real-life examples of these messages and the fake websites at: http://www.fraudwatchinternational.com/phishing/index.php.
+It can be very difficult to tell the difference between an official web site and one set up by criminals to mimic an official one and they are getting more sophisticated.

 The face values of web links in email, web sites, instant messages, and other locations cannot be trusted to make critical decisions such as whether to supply sensitive information or download software on to your computer.
 They're as useless and as easily forged or disguised as the return address on a post card or the FROM address on an email message.